What does happiness

 ‘Research shows that doing things for others improves your own sense of wellbeing and has positive effects on your health.’

 Good relationships are fundamental to our happiness and wellbeing.
-Both the quantity and the quality of our relationships matter, but of the two, quality is the more important.
+Both the quantity and the quality of our relationships matter, but of the two, quality is more important.

 Developing your ability to listen actively and to read body language will help you to improve your connections with others, and to understand and respect what they say and how they feel.
 Sharing positive experiences at work is another important part of relationship-building.
 Organizing social events is a good way to do this, but proceed with caution: you don’t want this to start feeling like an obligation and engage in what is referred to as “compulsory happiness”.